 4. Push the new SFP transceiver into the aperture and ensure that it is securely pushed home.
 The SFP transceiver usually locks into place without having to swing the release handle until it locks flush with the SFP transceiver.
-Figure 28 on page 74 illustrates an SFP transceiver and its release handle.
+Figure 28 illustrates an SFP transceiver and its release handle.